-A robot that can ride a fixed gear bike is created by Masahiko Yamaguchi.
-It can pedals with its own feet, and keeps its balance just by using the handlebar.
-This means, that tiny robot drives the bike just like a human does.
-The robot’s name is “Priver v2”.
+An amazing bike-riding robot created by Masahiko Yamaguchi: it can ride a fixed-gear bicycle.
+It can pedal with its own feet and keeps its balance just by using the handlebar.
+This means that the tiny robot drives the bike just like a human does.
+The robot’s name is “Primer v2”.

 Interestingly, the creator of the robot has a similar name with the famous frame builder Koichi Yamaguchi.

 Mr. Yamaguchi also built the robot’s fixed gear bicycle.
 Primer v2 is world’s first robot that capable of riding a bike like human.
 Too keep the robot its balance, a classic PID controller is used to calculate how far to turn the handlebar when the frame tilts.
 Yamaguchi also built the robot’s main board.
 He is using a remote control to control the robot’s direction.
 The robot has two speed.

 This amazing bike-riding robot also stops by taking its feet from the pedals and placing them on the ground.

 Can we see someday, a pizza delivery robot, or even a cycling race between robots?
 Maybe we will use the term “roboton” instead of “peloton”.
 At least, we can make sure that they will not dope 🙂

 Video of the robot can ride a bike: